Magnesium glycinate often promotes relaxation and may cause mild tiredness in some people because of its calming effects on the nervous system.

 Your overall lifestyle impacts how much tiredness you experience from taking this supplement:

-• Stress Levels: People under chronic stress might feel stronger calming effects since their nervous systems are hyperactive initially.
+- Stress Levels: People under chronic stress might feel stronger calming effects since their nervous systems may already feel overstimulated.

 Adjusting lifestyle factors alongside supplementation optimizes results while minimizing unwanted daytime grogginess.